Can Personal Loans Build Credit?: How Personal Loans Affect Your Credit Score

-Your payment history has the most weight.
+Your payment history (worth 35% of your score) has the most weight.
 Have you paid your past credit back on time?
 Then you should have a good payment history.
-This includes payments on installment loans (like a personal loan or your mortgage) as well as payments on revolving credit (like credit cards).
-A better payment history will lead to a higher credit score.
+This includes payments on installment loans (like a personal loan or your mortgage) and payments on revolving credit (like credit cards).
+Better payment history will lead to a higher credit score.

-Then you’ve got the amount owed, which you can also think of as your current credit utilization ratio.
-If you max out all your credit cards, you'll have a very high credit utilization ratio.
+The next most important factor is the amount owed (30%), which you can also think of as your current credit utilization ratio.
+You'll have a very high credit utilization ratio if you max out all your credit cards.
 But if you carry a smaller balance on each, you'll have a better ratio.
 So if you’re using 95% of the credit available to you, for example, you might end up with a lower credit score than if you’re using around 10%.

-The next largest factor is the length of your credit history, or the length of time you’ve had your open credit cards and loans.
-A longer credit history will boost your score, while a bunch of new accounts will hurt it.
+Next in line is credit history (15%), or the length of time you’ve had your open credit cards and loans.
+Longer credit history will boost your score, while a bunch of new accounts will hurt it.

-It makes sense, then, that new credit also matters.
+It makes sense, then, that new credit (10%) also matters.
 A hard credit check (also called a credit inquiry, often done when you apply for a new loan or credit card) will hurt you here.
-So think carefully before you apply for new credit, since it could (temporarily) hurt your score.
+So think carefully before you apply for new credit—it will (temporarily) hurt your score.

-And finally, there’s your credit mix.
-If you have several different kinds of credit (think a mortgage, an auto loan, some credit cards), you’ll end up with a higher score than if you just have one type of credit (like a personal loan).
+And finally, there’s your credit mix (10%).
+If you have several different kinds of credit (think a mortgage, an auto loan, or some credit cards), you’ll have a higher score than if you just have one type of credit.